Free Parent Resource

 Eric N.

-Before you book an Advocacy Call, hear what working together actually looks like.
+Before you book an Advocacy Call, watch what working together actually looks like.

 Michelle walks through what concierge-level IEP advocacy means, who it is for, and how she helps parents move from overwhelmed and unsure to prepared, supported, and clear on the next step.